ifrumin/csint/README.md

-Reimplementation of the Agilent ChemStation / OpenLab CDS "TwelveTone" integrator, built from Agilent's published algorithm documentation and validated against real OpenLab CDS 2.8 output from Idan's GC-HSS1 (FID).
+Reimplementation of the Agilent ChemStation / OpenLab CDS "TwelveTone" integrator, built from Agilent's published algorithm documentation and validated against real OpenLab CDS 2.8 output from an Agilent 8900 GC-FID (headspace sampled)).

 ## Status (2026-08-10)